 Threshold (2005): An alien vessel has briefly appeared on Earth, leaving behind a calling card that's infecting humans and mutating their DNA.
 "Do you think you can stop them?" guest star Viola Davis asks in the fifth episode.
 "It's okay," star Carla Gugino assures her: "We have a plan."
 That plan is called Threshold, designed to be activated when Earth has its first encounter with extraterrestrials.
 Gugino is Dr. Molly Caffrey, a high-level government consultant charged with crisis management in emergencies ranging from natural disasters to nuclear war.
 Part of the Threshold plan calls for recruiting top talent from various disciplines, and part of the series' strength lay in using that premise to put together its own crackerjack team: Brent Spiner as Dr. Nigel Fenway, a prickly and independent-minded microbiologist; Rob Benedict as Lucas Pegg, an affable but apprehensive aerospace engineer (in the final stages of planning his wedding), and Peter Dinklage as Arthur Ramsey, a mathematician and linguistics expert with a fondness for alcohol and a weakness for women.
 Charles S. Dutton served as Molly's government liaison, and Brian Van Holt -- as paramilitary officer Sean Cavennaugh -- was the "muscle" of the group.
 The Threshold team was charged with answering the most basic, yet seemingly impenetrable of questions -- who are these aliens? what do they want? why are they mutating human DNA to a genetic code presumably closer to their own? -- and complicating matters is that Caffrey, Cavennaugh and Pegg were themselves exposed to the alien signal: not enough to transform their cellular make-up, but sufficient to alter their brainwaves, causing them to have linked dreams and hallucinations.
 They're forced to combat an alien threat, unclear if they themselves are becoming "one of them."
 This mutation ignited by the alien craft is the most compelling part of Threshold, but the series suffered from a seeming split personality in terms of the show that creator Bragi F. Schut envisioned and the one that showrunner Brannon Braga apparently favored (or perhaps the rift came from CBS itself, then riding a ratings crest with a glut of CSI-inspired procedurals).
 As the Threshold team struggled to decipher the alien plan, they were charged with hunting down the crew of a U.S. navy vessel, nearly a dozen of whom had been infected and then disappeared.
 The hunt for these missing crewmen, one per episode, gave the series a case-of-the-week format that felt far more traditional than what Schut's pilot had led you to expect, and episodes 3 though 8 suffered from a certain structural sameness.
 Whenever the show let go of its procedural aspect, and focused on the interpersonal dynamics, the ethical issues raised, and the dangers inherent in the Threshold protocol -- capped by one dazzling episode (by Schut) in which the alien infection itself yields an unreliable narrator -- Threshold became a much stronger show.
 Sadly, it barely had a chance to gain a ratings foothold.
 Scheduled Friday nights after the feel-good Ghost Whisperer, it struggled to find an audience; CBS shipped it off to Tuesday with little fanfare, where it died after one low-rated episode.
 Four episodes were left unaired, but fortuitously, the creative team got word of the cancellation just as they were wrapping filming, and were able to activate their own contingency plan, adding a brief scene that brought the series to a hopeful conclusion.
 Happily, all thirteen filmed episodes are available on DVD.

 Next up: #16-#20.
-A bad sitcom pilot quickly righted, a dose of high-school horror, and a touch of honey.
-Coming soon.
+A bad TV pilot quickly righted, a sitcom done in by its own network’s demise, and a taste of honey.

 Enjoy reading about TV's best?
 Check out two similarly-styled posts: The Five Best TV Shows You Might Not Be Watching and Five Foreign TV Dramas You Shouldn't Miss.
 Or if you enjoy detailed looks at hit shows, check out my write-ups of Cold Case Season 4, Gilmore Girls Season 7 (and the subsequent Netflix miniseries), Judging Amy Season 6, and a dozen essays devoted to seasons of the great primetime soap Knots Landing, starting here.
 I also look back at Murder, She Wrote and pick out The 10 Best "Murder She Wrote" Mysteries -- not (necessarily) my top episodes, but the best whodunnits.
 Or if you have a preference for sitcoms, I delve into Rhoda Season 3, WKRP in Cincinnati Season 4 and Bewitched Season 2, pen an appreciation of the underrated Mike & Molly, and offer up some thoughts as to why The New Adventures of Old Christine took such a tumble in quality over its five seasons.